Did you know flooding is the most common natural hazard that occurs in Canada (according to the Government of Canada)?

 For more information about flood risks in Canadian provinces, read our blog, Flood Preparedness: Which Cities are Most Prepared.

-Did you know 29% of Canadians claim to have no emergency plan for floods or other natural disasters?
+Did you know 29% of Canadians claim to have an emergency plan for floods or other natural disasters?
 With so few Canadians prepared for flooding, should a policyholder have a flooded basement or home, they will likely have significant damages, which can result in high claim costs.

 The following are preventative measures policyholders can take to prevent a flooded home.
 Share these tips with your policyholders ahead of the next severe weather event to help them mitigate their property damage!